bootstrap-vue/bootstrap-vue/docs/components/form-select/README.md

 # Form Select

 > Bootstrap custom `<select>` using custom styles.
-Provide options based on an array, array of objects. or an object.
+Provide options based on an array, array of objects, or an object.

 ### Options
 `options` can be an array or a key-value object.
 Available fields: